Subscribe to receive email updates about reducing, recycling and composting

 - Plastic bags (take them to a grocery store)

 - Take-out containers that contain a 3 or 6 label

-- Bottles used to dispose of needles (label and throw in trash)
+- Bottles used to dispose of needles (take them to the free household hazardous waste site)

 Check out this video for a quick tutorial on what is and what is not okay to recycle in Saint Paul:

 Currently don’t have recycling services?

 If you are an apartment property manager and do not currently offer recycling services at your building, contact Eureka Recycling at (651) 222-7678 or to get set up today.